As economic impact of winter storm nears $1B, some large Kansas customers want to investigate

 ‘We don’t know who got the bag of cash, but somebody got it,’ says attorney representing large-scale natural gas customers

 The Calista Compressor Station serves the Kansas Gas Service’s network in Kansas.
-The utility has filed with the KCC to recover $451 million in natural gas purchase and carrying costs from this February’s cold snap.
+The utility received approval from the Kansas Corporation Commission to recoup $366 million from customers.
 (Kansas Gas Service)

 KANSAS CITY, Mo. — The total cost from a more than week-long cold snap that brought the Midwest power supply to the brink of collapse is nearly $1 billion — and growing.